 Networking events aren’t the only situations in which your introduction can impact the outcome of your meetings.
 During job fairs and job interviews, and even when you’re emailing or sending a LinkedIn message, that first impression needs to be a solid one.
 Here’s how to make a perfect introduction at a job interview, at a job fair, when you start a new job, and how to introduce yourself in an email message.

 Networking Practice Makes Perfect

-If you’re an introvert and the thought of networking still puts you into panic mode, these tips will help you feel much more comfortable as you work the room.
+If you’re an introvert and the thought of networking still puts you into panic mode, reading tips will help you feel much more comfortable as you work the room.